craftcms/cms/docs/plugins/models.md

 Models are containers for data.
 Just about every time information is passed between [services](services.md), [controllers](controllers.md), and templates in Craft, it’s passed via a model.

-To create a model, first create a new models/ subfolder within your plugin’s folder.
+To create a model, first create a new `models/` subfolder within your plugin’s folder.
 Then create a new file in that folder, named with this format:

 ```
 [PluginHandle]_[ModelName]Model.php
 ```

-If your plugin name is “Cocktail Recipes”, and your model name is “Ingredient”, the file would be named “CocktailRecipes_IngredientModel.php”.
+If your plugin name is “Cocktail Recipes”, and your model name is `Ingredient`, the file would be named `CocktailRecipes_IngredientModel.php`.

 Create a new class in that file, with the same name as the filename: